-As for producer prices, year-on-year PPI inflation stabilized at 2.8 percent during May 2012 compared to previous month, yet decreased significantly if compared to a growth of 20.1 percent recorded in May 2011.
-Moreover, monthly PPI inflation fell down to -2.2 percent during May 2012 compared to 1.4 percent during April 2012.
-The annual PPI inflation rate stabilized during May 2012 mainly due to the unchanged annual inflation rates for most PPI groups, except for the decline in annual inflation of "Agriculture, Forestry, and Fishing", and "Manufacturing" recording 4.3 percent, and 2.9 percent during May 2012 compared to 4.5 percent, and 3.4 percent respectively during the previous month; while, "Mining and Quarrying" increased slightly by 0.4 percent during May 2012.
+It is noteworthy that during May 2012, annual PPI inflation almost stabilized at 2.8 percent compared to 2.2 percent in April 2012.
+The annual PPI inflation rate stabilized during May 2012 mainly due to the unchanged annual inflation rates for most PPI groups, except for the decline in annual inflation of "Agriculture, Forestry, and Fishing", and "Manufacturing" recording 4.3 percent, and 2.8 percent during May 2012 compared to 4.5 percent, and 3.3 percent respectively during the previous month; while, "Mining and Quarrying" increased slightly by 0.4 percent during May 2012.

-During the Monetary Policy Committee meeting held on the 14th of June, 2012, CBE has decided to keep the overnight deposit rate and overnight lending rate unchanged at 9.25 percent, and 10.25 percent respectively, and the 7-day repo at 9.75 percent.
+During the Monetary Policy Committee meeting held on the 26th of July, 2012, CBE has decided to keep the overnight deposit rate and overnight lending rate unchanged at 9.25 percent, and 10.25 percent respectively, and the 7-day repo at 9.75 percent.
 Moreover, the discount rate was also kept unchanged at 9.5 percent.
 The committee justified such decision in light of "the balance of risks surrounding the inflation on one hand and a slowdown in the growth of local economy on the other hand, in addition to the uncertainty at this juncture."
 Notwithstanding the present downside risks to growth posed by the ongoing political transition, inflationary pressures still exist in the economy mainly due to inefficiencies in local supply and distribution channels.